ArashPartow/bitmap/readme.md

 ----

 #### Simple Example 4
-The following example will render the Julia set fractal and save the generated bitmap as 'julia_set.bmp'.
+The following example will render the Julia set fractal and save the generated bitmap as *'julia_set.bmp'*.

 ```c++
 #include <cmath>
 #include "bitmap_image.hpp"